12 page speed optimization tips (to CRUSH your load time)

 When you discover errors, investigate further and take steps to fix them.

-Difficulty: Advanced (time delaying scripts can affect performance/tracking)
+Difficulty: Advanced (time-delaying scripts can affect performance/tracking)

 Why should you do it?